If I can compare 2020 to a tragic flood (and I believe I can), an occurrence in the Philippines offers a perfect symbol of life at the moment.

 On November 14th, a deadly storm struck Marikina City in the Metro Manila area.

 With the wretched rain manifesting a 6-ft pool of mud and mayhem, how would all survive?

 How indeed, particularly those not even 10 inches tall…

-Amid the treachery, a little lone survivor surfaced.
+Amid the treachery, a little lone scrapper surfaced.

 And his sight has now gone viral, its spectacle a profound punch to the punim amid our presently punishing political and pandemic’d plight.

 Ladies and gentlemen, to borrow from the boob tube, This is Us:

 Or…I hope it is.

 With the year appropriately wrapping up courtesy of an election taking its sweet and sordid time, having endured all manner of insanity for the last several months, we’re swamped.

 The showers of something also starting with those first two letters have served up a planet-plunging virus, contemporarily unprecedented racial upheaval, revolutionary street violence, colossal public theft, criminal haircuts, a defunding of security for the sake of that very thing, cities on fire, anarchical shootings, the criminalization of congregants, injustice in the name of justice, a presidential impeachment, the ascendance of Karen, the near-extinction of exposed noses and mouths, the death of date night at the movies, a stock market crash, thuggery against Thanksgiving, the nesting of the nation’s first murder hornets, and news narratives abandoning any and all pretense of news.